docksal/docksal/README.md

 ## Requirements

 ### Mac and Windows
-Docker is not supported natively on Mac and requires a Docker Host VM - [Boot2docker Vagrant Box](https://github.com/blinkreaction/boot2docker-vagrant)
+Docker is not supported natively on Mac and requires a Boot2docker VM - [Boot2docker Vagrant Box](https://github.com/blinkreaction/boot2docker-vagrant)

-On Mac both [Docker](https://docs.docker.com/compose/install/#install-docker) and [Docker Compose](https://docs.docker.com/compose/install/#install-compose) can be installed and used natively.
+On **Mac**, install [Docker](https://docs.docker.com/compose/install/#install-docker) and [Docker Compose](https://docs.docker.com/compose/install/#install-compose) natively.
+This can be done via brew:

-They are preinstalled and can be used inside the Docker Host VM.
-This is also the only option available for Windows right now:

-    vagrant ssh
+    brew install docker docker-compose
     docker version
     docker-compose --version

+On **Windows**, both tools can be used inside the Boot2docker VM.
+In fact, this is the only option available for Windows right now.

 ### Linux
 1. [Docker](https://docs.docker.com/compose/install/#install-docker)